 Simple English definitions for legal terms

-Read a random definition: imprisonment for debt
+Read a random definition: collective membership mark

 A consignee is the person who receives goods from someone else to sell.
 The person who sends the goods is called the consignor.
 The consignee takes care of the goods and sells them, but the consignor still owns them until they are sold.
 After the sale, the consignee pays the consignor some of the money they made.
 Consignment can also mean when someone else is trusted to store goods, and the person who trusts them is the consignor, while the person who accepts the trust is the consignee.